vasqu/multihead-sdpadiff/README.md

 This implementation has two variations as I explored:
 - Following the original Flash Attention 2 implementation more closely
+- Following the custom Flash Attention 2 implementation more closely
 - One forward pass to the attention calculations (transferable to Flash Attention 2 implementation)

 Note: